Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which areas near transit or universities rent faster in Accra in 2026?

-As of early 2026, the top three areas near transit hubs or universities that rent fastest in Accra are Legon (near University of Ghana), the Tetteh Quarshie interchange area, and the Spintex Road corridor.
+As of 2026, the fastest-renting Accra areas near transit or universities are Legon, Madina and the Tetteh Quarshie to East Legon corridor.

 Which neighborhoods are most popular with expats in Accra right now?